 - Loss of consciousness

 Additionally, combining clonazepam with other drugs/alcohol can greatly increase the intensity of these symptoms and the risk of overdose.

 Withdrawal Symptoms when Detoxing off the Clonazepam High

+The side effects of designer drugs and prescription drug abuse can be uncomfortable and dangerous.
 It is not recommended that clonazepam be utilized for long-term use because of its habit-forming tendencies.
 Once someone builds a tolerance to this drug, if doses don’t continually increase or the individual suddenly stops taking the drug, there is a heightened risk of experiencing a resurgence of symptoms that were the cause of taking the medication in the first place.
-Symptoms such as anxiety, panic, and insomnia are likely to return but often times are experienced more intensely than originally felt before taking the medication.
-Furthermore, since the body begins to require the drug for normal functioning, people who stop taking clonazepam suddenly may grow violently ill as a result of benzodiazepine withdrawal.
+Symptoms such as anxiety, panic, and insomnia are likely to return but often are experienced more intensely than originally felt before taking the medication.
+Furthermore, since the body begins to require the drug for normal functioning, people who stop taking clonazepam suddenly may grow violently ill due to benzodiazepine withdrawal.

 - Stomach pain